-This Vietnamese Pineapple Omelette Prawn Summer Rolls recipe makes the fresh spring rolls found in tropical Southern Vietnam, the Mekong Delta and Southern Cambodia that can be served as a healthy snack, light appetiser, part of a shared family-style meal or as finger food for a Southeast Asian feast or summer barbecue.
+This Vietnamese pineapple omelette prawn summer rolls recipe makes the fresh spring rolls found in tropical Southern Vietnam, the Mekong Delta and Southern Cambodia that can be served as a healthy snack, light appetiser, part of a shared family-style meal or as finger food for a Southeast Asian feast, summer barbecue or spring picnic.

 This Vietnamese pineapple omelette prawn summer rolls recipe isn’t one that I’ve been making for a long time, unlike the classic gỏi cuốn or Vietnamese fresh prawn and pork spring rolls recipe that we included in our Vietnamese spring roll recipes series last year, posted after I returned from Hanoi, Vietnam, where I’d hosted our inaugural Vietnam Culinary Tour.
 (By the way, I hope to announce dates for another Vietnam food adventure soon).